-THE PAROUSIA APPROACHING.
+THE PAROUSIA APPROACHING

 Heb. x.
 25.--- 'Exhorting one another, and so much more as ye see the day approaching.'

-'The day' means, of course, 'the day of the Lord,' the time of His appearing,---the Parousia.
-It was now at hand; they could see it approaching.
-Doubtless the indications of its approach predicted by our Lord were apparent, and His disciples recognised them, remembering His words, 'When ye shall see these things come to pass, know that it is nigh, even at the doors' (Mark xiii.
+'The day' means, of course, 'the day of the Lord,' the time of His appearing,---the approach predicted by our Lord were apparent, and His disciples recognised them, remembering His words, 'When ye shall see these things come to pass, know that it is nigh, even at the doors' (Mark xiii.
 29).
 It is not fair to palter with these words in a non-natural or double sense, and say with Alford,---